hanwenzhang123/fullstack-note/02-note/README.md

 )(App);
 ```

+#### store
+- As the single source of truth, the store is the most important part of Redux because it is where your application state lives.
+- There is only one single store where all of the application’s state lives in.
+You can only change the state by dispatching an action to the store.

 #### Action
 - define actions -> like an action generator
 - An object include the action type and/or payload => the content you gonna use to make the change and dispatch action